Updated: May 15

 “I love you.”

-To hear it can leave us speechless… or enrage us beyond control.
+The expression might leave us speechless… or enrage us beyond control.

 Which is weird because love is kind of his thing.